Why I dont recommend CPAP

 Dryness and Associated Complications:

-Airway Dryness: CPAP can cause dryness in the nasal passages, mouth, and throat.
+Airway Dryness: The device can cause dryness in the nasal passages, mouth, and throat.
 This dryness can lead to irritation, nosebleeds, and discomfort.

 Infection Risk: Dry airways are more susceptible to infections, including sinus infections and upper respiratory infections, due to the lack of natural moisture that helps protect these areas.